Stability conditions and Kleinian singularities: Introduction

 The following result generalises a result of Thomas \cite{Th} who proved the $A_n$ case using different methods.
 In fact Thomas worked with a triangulated category whose objects were dg-modules over a dg-quiver, but the formality result of \cite{ST} shows that his category is equivalent to ours (see \cite[Section 3]{Th}).

 \begin{thm} There is a connected component of the space of stability conditions $\Stab(\D)$ which is a covering space of $\hreg/W$.
-The subgroup $\Br(\D)\subset\Aut(\D)$ preserves this component and acts as the group of deck transformations. \end{thm}
+The subgroup $\Br(\D)\subset\Aut(\D)$ preserves this component and acts\footnote{faithfully: see Remark \ref{eend}} as the group of deck transformations. \end{thm}

 The fundamental group of the quotient $\hreg/W$ coincides \cite{Bi,De} with the braid group $\Br(\Gamma)$ of the graph $\Gamma$.
 This is the group generated by elements $\sigma_1,\cdots,\sigma_n$ indexed by the vertices subject to relations $\sigma_i\sigma_j\sigma_i=\sigma_j\sigma_i\sigma_j$ if the vertices $i$ and $j$ are connected by an edge, and $\sigma_i\sigma_j=\sigma_j\sigma_i$ otherwise.
 It follows from Theorem 1.1 that there is a surjective homomorphism